Entropy-dissipation Informed Neural Network for McKean-Vlasov Type PDEs: Analysis

-\end{theorem} We give the complete proof and discussions for possible extension to long time estimate and to improve the dependence on $T$ in the appendix \ref{detailed proof}.
-This theorem tells us that as long as $R(f)$ is small, the KL divergence between $\rho_t^f$ and $\bar \rho_t$ is small and the control is uniform in time $t \in [0, T]$.
-We state this theorem on torus for simplicity and one may expect similar result on $\mathbb{R}^d$.
-Also the $C^\infty$ condition can be relaxed for instance to $C^2$.

-To treat the McKean-Vlasov \eqref{eqn_MVE} with Coulomb interactions, we exploit the time evolution of the modulated free energy $E(\rho_t^f, \bar \rho_t)$.
-Indeed, combining Lemma \ref{TimeEvolKLMV} and Lemma \ref{ModuEnergyEvo}, we arrive at the following estimate. \begin{lemma}[Time evolution of the modulated free energy] Under the same assumptions as in Lemma \ref{TimeEvolKLMV}, one has (recall the definition of $\delta_t$ in \eqref{eqn_perturbation})
+\end{theorem} We remark that given $\bar \rho_0$ is smooth enough and fully supported on $\X$, one can propagate the regularity to finally show the finiteness of $C$.
+See detailed computations as in \cite{guillin2021uniform}.
+We give the complete proof in the appendix \ref{detailed proof}.
+This theorem tells us that as long as $R(f)$ is small, the KL divergence between $\rho_t^f$ and $\bar \rho_t$ is small and the control is uniform in time $t \in [0, T]$ for any $T$.
+Moreover, we highlight that $C$ is independent of $T$, and our result on the NSE is significantly better than the average-in-time and exponential-in-$T$ results from \citep{deerror}.\\ To treat the MVE (\ref{eqn_MVE}) with Coulomb interactions, we exploit the time evolution of the modulated free energy $E(\rho_t^f, \bar \rho_t)$.
+Indeed, combining Lemma \ref{TimeEvolKLMV} and Lemma \ref{ModuEnergyEvo}, we arrive at the following identity. \begin{lemma}[Time evolution of the modulated free energy] Under the same assumptions as in Lemma \ref{TimeEvolKLMV}, one has (recall the definitions of $\delta_t$ and $\gA$ in (\ref{eqn_perturbation}) and (\ref{eqn_operator_A}) respectively)